AliND87/1950716_NN_Project/README.md

 <hr/>

 ## Results
-the rseults are reported in the notebook "NN_1950716.ipynb" as well as github repository   and first section describes in details how to run the experiment.
+the rseults are reported in the notebook "NN_1950716.ipynb" as well as github repository https://github.com/AliND87/1950716_NN_Project/tree/main/experiments

+first section describes in details how to run the experiment.

  <figure>